• Home

 Making ends meet

 But those estimates assumed current policies would remain in place.
-Earlier this week, CRFB published an analysis that outlined the costs of removing Trump’s tariffs, finding that the lost revenue would be one of the factors contributing to a much worse “alternative scenario,” where debt as a percentage of GDP rises to 131% by 2036, compared to the baseline projection of 120%.
+Earlier this week, CRFB published an analysis that outlined the costs of removing Trump’s tariffs, finding that the lost revenue would be one of the factors contributing to a much worse “alternative scenario,” where debt as a percentage of GDP rises to 131% by 2036, compared with the baseline projection of 120%.
 This would raise interest payments by nearly a trillion dollars by the end of the decade, threatening to eclipse spending on everything from Social Security to transportation infrastructure.

 The CRFB recommended Congress urgently find a way to patch up that lost tariff revenue, either by approving replacement tariffs or finding an alternative way to offset the loss.
 Last year, when the Supreme Court was due to begin hearing arguments on the legality of Trump’s emergency tariffs, the organization listed a number of options the legislature could consider.